Campsis radicans: Ecology

+In the pre-Columbian landscape, C. radicans was mostly limited to bottomlands in swamps, but has since become a successful colonizer of thickets, fencerows, and abandoned farmland.
+C. radicans can also be found in floodplain forests, including along their edges, and on river banks.

-The flowers bloom in the summer for about 2 months and are very attractive to hummingbirds, and many types of birds like to nest in the dense foliage.
-Moths, bees, flies, and ants also feed on the nectar of the flowers.
+The flowers bloom in the summer for about three months and are very attractive to hummingbirds such as the ruby-throated hummingbird, while many types of birds like to nest in the dense foliage.
+Halictid bees, flies, and ants also feed on the nectar of the plant's extra-floral nectaries.
+Nectar robbing behavior has been observed to be performed by orchard orioles (Icterus spurius), which puncture and enlarge holes in the flower base to access nectaries.
+Certain sphinx moths with elongate proboscises are able to successfully feed on trumpet vines while hovering in front of the flower.

 The flowers are followed by large seed pods.
 As these mature, they dry and split.
 Hundreds of thin, brown, paper-like seeds are released.
 These are easily grown when stratified.
-Larvae of the Clydonopteron sacculana (trumpet vine moth) feed on the seed pods.
+Larvae of Clydonopteron sacculana (the trumpet vine moth) feed on the seed pods.

+C. radicans occasionally acts as a food source for large mammals.
+However, the plant is slightly toxic if ingested, and contact with flowers and leaves can result in swelling and skin redness.

+C. radicans is sometimes considered a weedy species.
+Thinning the vines during the growing season and cutting them back during winter can help to limit their aggressive spread.

 Cultivation

 The trumpet vine grows vigorously.
 In warm weather, it puts out aerial rootlets that grab onto every available surface, and eventually expand into heavy woody stems several centimeters in diameter.
 It grows well on arbors, fences, telephone poles, and trees, although it may dismember them in the process.
 Ruthless pruning is recommended.
 Outside of its native range this species has the potential to be invasive, even as far north as New England.
 The trumpet vine thrives in many places in southern Canada as well.

 Away from summer heat, C. radicans is less profuse of flower.
 A larger-flowered hybrid 'Mme Galen' was introduced about 1889 by the Tagliabue nurserymen of Lainate near Milan.

 The form C. radicans f. flava has gained the Royal Horticultural Society's Award of Garden Merit.

+A deeper red form "Flamenco" is available.